tomfieber/tomfieber.github.io/docs/references/cheatsheets/NoSQL/index.md

 '||'1'=='1
 ```

-> [!warning] Be careful!
+!!! warning
-> Take care when injecting a condition that always evaluates to true into a NoSQL query.
+    Take care when injecting a condition that always evaluates to true into a NoSQL query.
 Although this may be harmless in the initial context you're injecting into, it's common for applications to use data from a single request in multiple different queries.
 If an application uses it when updating or deleting data, for example, this can result in accidental data loss.

 Try injecting a null character after the query